-Subsequent events were evaluated through December 19, 2023, which is the date the financial statements were available to be issued.
+Subsequent events were evaluated through September 4, 2024, which is the date the financial statements were available to be issued.
 In September 2023, the District was awarded a Water Sector Grant from the State of Louisiana Office of Community Development for \$2,593,482.
-Once received, these funds will be used for water plant improvements.
+The grant funds will be used for a water plant improvement project with a total cost of \$3,397,462.
+The District will be responsible for \$803,980 of the total project cost which will be paid from the Districts cash accounts.